woossi0/suite/docs/usermanual/source/dataadmin/pgAdvanced/linear_referencing.rst

    *Spatial objects and events*

-.. note:: Using these functions to snap points to linear features provides a useful tool for applications that work with GPS tracks or other inputs that are expected to reference a linear network.
+.. note:: Using these PostGIS functions to snap points to linear features provides a useful tool for applications that work with GPS tracks or other inputs that are expected to reference a linear network.
 For further information on the available functions, please refer to the `PostGIS reference documentation <http://postgis.org/>`_.